rsyncOSX/RsyncOSXdocs/content/post/RsyncOSXDocs.md

 Before commencing use of RsyncOSX [there are a few important words to read](/post/important/).

+## RsyncUI

 [RsyncUI - the SwiftUI based version of RsyncOSX](https://rsyncui.netlify.app/) is released.
 The new app is called RsyncUI it is released as a **new application** and not as an upgrade.
-RsyncOSX will still be maintaned and available, probably to end of 2022.
+RsyncOSX will still be maintaned and available for years to come.

 ## How to setup remote servers